satellite-image-deep-learning/techniques/README.md

 </div>

 ## Introduction
-Deep learning has revolutionized the interpretation and analysis of satellite and aerial images.
-The large image sizes, high levels of variability, and diverse object classes, offer unique challenges and opportunities for deep learning researchers.
-The goal of this respoitory is to provide a comprehensive overview of the various deep learning techniques used to analyze satellite and aerial imagery, including the architectures, models, and algorithms used for tasks such as classification, segmentation and object detection.
-Whether you are a researcher, practitioner, or simply interested in learning about the latest advances in deep learning, this repository will help you gain a deeper understanding of the techniques which are shaping the future of computer vision and remote sensing.
+Deep learning has transformed the way satellite and aerial images are analyzed and interpreted.
+These images pose unique challenges, such as large sizes and diverse object classes, which offer opportunities for deep learning researchers.
+This repository offers a comprehensive overview of various deep learning techniques for analyzing satellite and aerial imagery, including architectures, models, and algorithms for tasks such as classification, segmentation, and object detection.
+It serves as a valuable resource for researchers, practitioners, and anyone interested in the latest advances in deep learning and its impact on computer vision and remote sensing.

 **How to use this repository:** if you know exactly what you are looking for (e.g. you have the paper name) you can `Control+F` to search for it in this page (or search in the raw markdown).
 Note that material that is suitable for getting started with a topic is tagged with `BEGINNER`, which can also be searched.